fermersky/node-ddd-monorepo/README.md

 This is a Node.js server that implements Domain-Driven Design (DDD) in a minimalistic way.
 The main purpose of this server is to focus on business logic and be agnostic to any transport or protocol.

-The server has two entities, namely Driver and WorkShift.
+The server has two entities, namely `Driver` and `WorkShift`.
 A driver can have multiple shifts.
 Instead of using an ORM, the server uses manual mapping from SQL queries to domain entities.
-The server implements dependency injection using ESM and function parameters.
-However, using `tsyringe/inversify` libraries would be a better option as it would remove the responsibility of instantiating dependencies from the app code.
+The server implements dependency injection using `tsyringe` library.

-The server supports two different transports: HTTP (fastify) and WebSocket (uWebSocket.js).
+The server supports two different transports: HTTP (`fastify`) and WebSocket (`uWebSocket.js`).

-The documentation is generated using Docusaurus, and can be found in the `drivers-app-docs` folder.
+The documentation is generated using `Docusaurus`, and can be found in the `./apps/docs` folder.

 ## Some libs from the app stack

+- `pnpm`: package manager
-- `tsx`: for local development & file watching
+- `tsx`: local TS development & file watching
-- `esbuild`: for TS -> JS compilation
+- `tsc`: TS linting
-- `tsc-alias`: for replacing paths aliases (such as `@api, @domain and @infrastrcuture`) with relative paths
+- `tsc-alias`: replacing paths aliases (such as `@api, @domain and @infrastrcuture`) with relative paths
+- `esbuild`: TS -> JS compilation
+- `node:test`: node.js native test runner
+- `knex`: query builder & migrations
+- `chance`: generating random data
+- `zod`: validation & schema defs
+- `docusaurus`: API docs
+- `tsyringe`: DI library
 - `uWebSockets.js`: C++ implementation of WebSockets
+- `fastify`: HTTP framework
 - `Turborepo`: build system for monorepo - https://turbo.build/repo

 ## Turborepo